Posted On Dec 27, 2019

 Causes of Alzheimer’s disease:

 Increasing age is the greatest risk factor for Alzheimer’s disease.
-Risk for the disease can increase after reaching the age of 65 years.
+The risk for the disease can increase after reaching the age of 65 years.

 Family history and genetics: